-All staff are aware that very young children with those with disabilities, special needs or with language delay may be more likely to communicate concerns with behaviours rather than words.
-Additionally, staff will question the cause of knocks and bumps in children who have limited mobility.
+All staff are aware that very young children with those with disabilities, special needs, certain medical conditions or with language delay may be more likely to communicate concerns with behaviours rather than words.
+Additionally, staff will question the cause of knocks and bumps in children who have limited mobility, which will include children (for example younger siblings) visiting the site in addition to pupils.